amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

-PRUDP is a transport layer protocol on top of UDP whose purpose is to achieve reliability.
+PRUDP is a transport layer protocol on top of UDP whose aim is to reliably send UDP packets.
 There are two version of this protocol ([V0](#v0-format) and [V1](#v1-format)), but these are pretty similar.
 The only difference lies in the way the packets are encoded.
 All values are encoded in little endian byte order

-## Common
+### Basic operation
+When a client connects to a server, it sends a SYN packet.
+As soon as this packet is acknowledged by the server, it sends a CONNECT packet.
+When this packet has been acknowledged too, a connection has been made and the client and server can start sending DATA packets.
+If the client wants to close the connection, it sends a DISCONNECT packet.
+This packet is acknowledged three times by the server, presumably to ensure the client receives the ACK.

+The following techniques are used to achieve this reliability:
+* A packet that has FLAG_NEED_ACK set must be acknowledged by the receiver.
+If the sender doesn't receive an acknowledgement after a certain amount of time it will resend the packet.
+* A [sequence id](#sequence-id) is sent along with a packet, so the receiver can reorder packets if necessary.
+* Both client and server send PING packets to each other after a certain amount of time has passed.

 ### Encryption
 All packet payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: "CD&ML".
 The connection to the secure server is encrypted using the secure key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).